ytorg/Yotter/README.md

 ### Test
 You can test this new version.

-> IMPORTANT: Connections to googlevideo will be made to stream the videos.
-It is recommended to use a VPS server to preserve your privacy.
+##### IMPORTANT: Connections to googlevideo will be made to stream the videos.
+It is recommended to use a VPS server or a VPN to preserve your privacy.
+This version is intended for a remote server.

 1. Install `python3`, `pip3`, `python3-venv` (optional) and `git`.
 2. Clone this repository: